 Acute exposure to aflatoxins can lead to abdominal pain, nausea, vomiting, and acute convulsions, while chronic exposure can result in immunotoxicity and hepatotoxicity, leading to liver cancer.

-2. It promotes skin health
+2. It promotes healthy skin

 Your skin is constantly being exposed to toxins from the environment and from the skin products you use.
 Applying bentonite clay may help detoxify and keep it healthy.